staticlibs/staticlib_utils/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains common utilities for IO, strings etc.
+This project contains common utilities for strings, process spawning etc.

 Link to the [API documentation](http://staticlibs.github.io/staticlib_utils/docs/html/namespacestaticlib_1_1utils.html).